 If you want to trade futures in the UK, you will need to find an online broker that meets your needs.
 In comparison to stocks, bonds, and other traditional assets – there are very few platforms that allow retail clients to trade futures.

-Nevertheless, we have done the hard work for you by listing a selection of regulated 2021’s top futures trading platforms that serve UK investors.
+Nevertheless, we have listed a selection of some popular futures trading platforms that serve UK investors.

 AvaTrade is an online futures trading platform that is regulated in multiple jurisdictions.
 It specializes in CFD instruments – with thousands of tradable markets available at the click of a button.
 This includes stocks, commodities, forex, and cryptocurrencies.